 DILEMMA: A situation or predicament that requires a choice between options that are or seem equally unfavorable or mutually exclusive.
 Looks like you can’t have both at once.

 Let’s translate – So you’re stuck, absolutely stopped in your tracks.
-Or you’re barreling down the same track and not getting the results you want.
+Or you’re barreling down the same track (or stuck in a hamster wheel) and not getting the results you want.
 Both qualify as Inertia.
 If you’re stuck in a rut, “same old, same old”, your apple cart needs to be upset we guarantee it.
 You need to hit the road block and over the cart goes.
 No way out of it.
 This is your wake up call.

 There MUST be opposing forces to ignite consciousness, to create energy for positive change.
 How do we find the right recipe to blend these opposites?